Colton, California: Spanish and Mexican settlement

-During the Mission Era the Mission San Gabriel established a Spanish settlement Politana in 1810, just northeast of what is now Colton.
-By 1840, Colton was part of two private ranchos, Jurupa and San Bernardino Rancho.
-From southwest area of modern-day Colton was known as "Agua Mansa" (Gentle Waters).
+During the Mission Era, the Mission San Gabriel established a Spanish settlement Politana in 1810, just northeast of what is now Colton.
+By 1840, Colton was part of two private ranchos, Rancho Jurupa and Rancho San Bernardino.
+The southwest area of modern-day Colton was known as "Agua Mansa" (Gentle Waters).
 It had been settled by New Mexico pioneers in 1842.
 What is currently known as Cooley Ranch was known as Indian Knolls for nearly 100 years.
 This is because the Indians living in what is now the San Bernardino Valley found refuge on the knolls of the property during the flood of 1862.

 American settlement

-The original owner of the property was George Cooley of Kent, England who had moved to Colton in 1853 and who purchased 200 acres at $3.50 an acre along the Santa Ana River the next year.
+The original owner of Cooley Ranch was George Cooley of Kent, England who had moved to Colton in 1853 and who purchased 200 acres at $3.50 an acre along the Santa Ana River the next year.
 Cooley was chairman of the San Bernardino County Board of Supervisors in San Bernardino County.
 By 1873, the property had mushroomed into a 400-acre property.
 Eventually, when property taxes had increased, the property was sold to Villelli Enterprises of La Habra.
 The city was named after David Douty Colton, who had been a brigadier general of the California State Militia in 1855, prior to the Civil War.
 He was later the vice president of the Southern Pacific Railroad Company.

+Rancho San Bernardino was purchased by Mormon settlers in 1851 who began establishing the neighboring City of San Bernardino.
+Land disputes between the Mormons and squatters in the area during this period gave rise to Fort Benson on land in present-day Colton.

 Colton was created in its modern form when the Southern Pacific Railway was built heading east from Los Angeles in 1875.
 It was founded in 1875 and incorporated in 1887.
 Colton was the site of conflict between the Southern Pacific Transportation Company and the Atchison, Topeka and Santa Fe Railway at Colton Crossing when both railroads wanted to cross through the town.

 Virgil Earp lived in Colton at 528 West "H" Street where he was the town's first marshal.
 He resided in Colton from 1883 to 1889.
 Morgan Earp is buried at Hermosa Cemetery.